Nareshix/rsql/README.md

 - It is strongly recommended to use [STRICT tables](https://sqlite.org/stricttables.html) for better compile time guarantees.
 Recommended to use [WITHOUT ROWID](https://www.sqlite.org/withoutrowid.html).

-- There will be rare scenarios when a type is impossible to infer. `LazySql` will tell you specifically which binding parameter or expression cannot be inferred and will suggest using type casting via PostgreSQL's `::` operator or standard SQL's `CAST AS`
+- There will be rare scenarios when a type is impossible to infer. `LazySql` will tell you specifically which binding parameter or expression cannot be inferred and will suggest using type casting via PostgreSQL's `::` operator or standard SQL's `CAST AS`.
+Note that you can't type cast as `boolean` for now.

     For instance,